CypherSignal/vscode-external-app-debug/README.md

 ```

 Aside from that, all interactions with the Debug Adapter Protocol are unchanged.
 Information on this protocol can be found at https://microsoft.github.io/debug-adapter-protocol/overview.

+## Build and run the extension yourself

+* Clone the project, and open the project folder in VS Code
+* Run `npm install` in the terminal
+* Run the "Extension" debug configuration